Thomas Coke, 1st Earl of Leicester (fifth creation): Life

 Coke was later raised to the peerage as Baron Lovel and became known as Lord Lovel on 28 May 1728.
 However, Coke was badly affected by financial losses when his investments in the South Sea Company proved worthless.
 This delayed the building of Coke's planned new country estate for over ten years.
 On top of that, he seemed to have lived a reckless life of drinking, gambling, and hunting, as well as being a leading supporter of cock fighting.
 It was not until around 1732 that Burlington and Kent made their first drawings for the new country house.
 Norfolk architect Matthew Brettingham was also influential in the design of the mansion (though he attributed the design of the Marble Hall to Coke himself).
 Work on the foundations began in 1734, but it was to be 30 years before work was completed.
 As he surveyed the result of his long years of labour and achievement, Lord Leicester lamented: "It is a melancholy thing to stand alone in one's own country.
 I look around not a house to be seen but my own.
 I am Giant of Giant Castle and have ate up all my neighbours my nearest neighbour is the King of Denmark."

 Coke, who had been made Earl of Leicester on 9 May 1744, died on 20 April 1759, five years before the completion of Holkham Hall, having never fully recovered his financial losses.
 Thereafter, his wife Lady Margaret oversaw the completion and furnishing of the house.
-He had been predeceased by his only son, the rake Edward Coke, Viscount Coke (1719–1753), whose marriage to the diarist Mary Campbell proved disastrous – he virtually imprisoned her at Holkham Hall – and childless.
+He had been predeceased by his only son, Edward Coke, Viscount Coke (1719–1753), whose marriage to the diarist Lady Mary Campbell proved disastrous – he virtually imprisoned her at Holkham Hall – and childless.
 Therefore, Holkham Hall was inherited by Thomas Coke's nephew Wenman Roberts, the son of Major Philip Roberts and Thomas's sister Anne Coke.